What happens in 2020 could change the lighting industry across the United States.

 When you bought your traditional incandescent light bulb, many people paid attention to wattage as a measurement of how bright a light bulb would be.
 Now, especially with a large amount of LED products on the market, the focus is on lumens.
 Light bulbs can now produce more light (lumens) with less energy (wattage).
-So lumens per watt is becoming a more common measurement in the move towards more energy-efficient lighting.
+Lumens per watt is becoming a more common measurement in the move towards more energy-efficient lighting.

 What is EISA?

 The first round of EISA restrictions rolled out between 2012 - 2014.
 That officially eliminated the 60 watt incandescent light bulb.